6 Experiences You Can Only Have in Dubbo

-A luxury safari experience, award-winning wines and even fishing – it's hard to believe you are actually in rural Australia.
+A luxury safari experience, award-winning wines and even fishing – it's hard to believe you are actually in rural NSW.

 Stay at Zoofari Lodge

 There can be few more relaxing and luxurious ways to be a conservation crusader than residing overnight at Zoofari Lodge on the edge of a wide savannah, where giraffe, zebra, eland and kangaroos frolic and graze.
 The retreat offers 15 private canvas-walled, iron-roofed lodges with African-inspired décor and artwork.
 Animals mosey to within metres of the private deck.
 As well as access to the entire zoo, the Zoofari experience includes guided behind-the-scenes mini-bus and walking tours, bike hire and an authentic African meal.
 Children are welcome.

 Live dangerously with a visit to the completely restored Old Dubbo Jail, which housed murderers, thieves, bushrangers and other miscreants from 1847 until its doors clanked closed as a penal institution in 1966.
 Informed “guards” and animatronic and holographic displays reveal the barbaric conditions at the jail, where eight men were executed, including Jacky Underwood for his part in the Breelong Massacres.
 Visitors can spend time in the cells and imagine the condemned men’s harrowing walk up the steps of the gallows in the jail year.
 If you’re especially brave you can take a Twilight Tour or an evening Graveyard Tour among the final resting places of the prisoners.